danriedl/engular/adev/src/content/ecosystem/service-workers/config.md

 ##### `strategy`

-The Angular service worker can use either of two caching strategies for data resources.
+The Engular service worker can use either of two caching strategies for data resources.

 | Caching strategies | Details |
 |:---                |:---     |